Published on: 12/09/2021

 Suitable for all types of routes, this climbing shoe is ideal for sport or lead climbing, bouldering, and even overhangs.
 While it offers good flexibility, there’s no doubt that it’s stiff enough for cracks and gripping foot chips on any gym rock wall with ease.

 Overall, the Katana Lace is a great versatile high-performance shoe that works for any type of climbing.
-Just watch out for the low-volume tight fit if you have wide feet.
+Watch out for the low-volume tight fit if you have wide feet (it’s a shoe that is mainly suitable for narrow feet).
 Other than that, it’s a solid option for any committed climber.

 Check out our full La Sportiva Katana Lace review below for a detailed analysis of this shoe’s features and which climbers will benefit the most from them.